 “When the body temperature drops below 98.6 degrees Fahrenheit, blood begins to flow away from the extremities to heat the body’s core,” says a blog post on work gear manufacturer Ergodyne’s website.
 “This immediately cools exposed skin and extremities, and increases the risk of cold stress, specifically frostbite and hypothermia.”

-When the majority of work happens outside, as it does on home building jobsites, strategic clothing is often the best way to keep warm.
+When the majority of work happens outside, as it does on home building jobsites, strategic workwear is often the best way to keep warm.
 Staying dry, hydrated, and well fed can also help in managing body temperature.

 “Dressing properly is extremely important to preventing cold stress,” says an OSHA blog on winter preparedness.
 The administration suggests wearing three layers for better insulation, including a thin moisture-wicking layer, an insulating middle later, and a wind-breaking outer shell.
 A hat, gloves, and waterproof boots can also help keep body heat from escaping.

 Thankfully, manufacturers are stepping up their game to help beat the cold.
 Insulating fabrics and battery-powered heated clothing are among the innovations available for tradespeople who work in cold temperatures.
-See 10 cold-weather gear options below.
+See 10 cold-weather workwear options below.

 The newest iteration of Cat’s ExcavatorXL work boots with SuperDuty iTechnology offers a heavy duty footbed and a rubber bumper on the toe box.
 The waterproof boots are available in 6- or 8-inch pull-on styles in both black and brown.